SomnathDas/Whatsapp-Botto-Re/README.md

 5) Can return random anime wallpapers.
 6) Can return a list of seasonal anime.

-### :wink:  Also added some hidden keywords and commands
+### :wink:  Also there are some hidden commands and keywords.

+Any contribution to this project is welcome.
 Thanks, Have a great day!  :smile:

 ## Clone this project